Last updated on .

 Tomb of Mahmud Pasha Angelović

 The tomb of Mahmud Pasha Angelović sits behind the mosque.
 It was built between 1473 and 1474.
-The tomb has been under restoration for a few years, but during my last visit to the area in June 2023, it looked like work was almost done.
+The tomb was under restoration for a few years and I finally got to visit in May 2024.
+The door was locked but I was able to peek through the window.
+There’s nothing special about the interior of the tomb.

-Tomb of Mahmud Pasha Angelović in December 2012 in Mahmutpaşa, Istanbul, Turkey
+Tomb of Mahmud Pasha Angelović in Mahmutpaşa, Istanbul, Turkey

-Tomb of Mahmud Pasha Angelović in December 2012
+Inscription above the entrance of the Tomb of Mahmud Pasha Angelović

-Tomb of Mahmud Pasha Angelović under restoration in May 2022
+Tomb of Mahmud Pasha Angelović in Mahmutpaşa, Istanbul, Turkey

 Abud Efendi Han